 If you’re reading this blog, there’s a good chance you’ve read or at least heard of Regi Campbell’s second book, Mentor Like Jesus.
 But did you know we revised and re-released the book at the beginning of this year?

 Originally out in 2009, Mentor Like Jesus explains the genesis of and the formula behind the small group mentoring process Regi began using in 2001.
-With this new edition, we simplified it, updated some of the references and language, refreshed the interior design and added some important ideas about mentoring at church and how mentors embody Jesus to their mentees.
-And our Executive Director Kevin Harris contributed a brand-new Afterword on his experience leading a group and helping churches get mentoring off the ground.
+With this new edition, we simplified it, updated some of the references and language, refreshed the interior design, and added some important ideas about mentoring at church and how mentors embody Jesus to their mentees.
+And Radical Mentoring President Kevin Harris contributed a brand-new Afterword on his experience leading a group and helping churches get mentoring off the ground.

 - It’s on purpose.
 It’s all about the Father and Kingdom-building.
 Jesus was on a mission, and mentoring was the key strategy to fulfill His mission.